 Indeed, relying on timely reinforcement of Israel's eastern front by reserve units is becoming increasingly hazardous.
 As already noted, Israel's neighbors benefit from having large, active-duty formations, with only a minor role for reserves.
-It is in their interest to delay Israel's reserve mobilization as long as possible and thus preserve their own advantageous force balance for a longer period of time.
-Missiles can even disrupt the reserve mobilization altogether by targeting meeting points and reserve equipment centers.
-Under such conditions, it can be expected that neighboring states will use their large ballistic missile and longrange rocket inventories for exactly this purpose, to prevent the arrival of adequate reinforcements to any of Israel's fronts, including the Jordan Valley.
+It is in their interest to delay Israel's reserve mobilization as long as possible and thus maintain their own advantageous force balance for a longer time.
+Missiles can disrupt the reserve mobilization altogether by targeting meeting points and reserve equipment centers.
+Under such conditions it can be expected that neighboring states will use their large ballistic missile and long-range rocket inventories for exactly this purpose of preventing adequate reinforcements from reaching any of Israel's fronts, including the Jordan Valley.

 Some observers suggest that Israel could rely on airpower to neutralize any attacking army, which would obviate any need for an optimal defensive line.
 But in any likely battlefield Israel will face, the air force will have other high-priority missions before it can engage in close air support.
 First, it will have to achieve air superiority by destroying the air defense systems of enemy states.
 Then it will need to suppress ballistic missile launches aimed at Israeli cities.
-Thus, the advent of ballistic missiles and rockets has increased the importance of terrain and strategic depth for Israel, since its small standing army may have to fight for longer periods of time without reinforcements from the reserve forces, whose timely arrival may be delayed or prevented by rocket fire.
-Israel's standing army may also have to operate for a considerable period of time without major assistance from the air force, which may be busy elsewhere.
+Thus, the advent of ballistic missiles and rockets has increased the importance of terrain and strategic depth for Israel, since its small standing army may have to fight for longer periods without reinforcements from the reserve forces, whose timely arrival may be delayed or prevented by rocket fire.
+The standing army may also have to operate for a considerable period without major assistance from the air force, which may be busy elsewhere.

-The critical importance of the Jordan Valley for Israel's security is evident from the Israeli experience with Gaza.
-When Israel implemented the Oslo Agreements in Gaza in 1994, it established a security zone between southern Gaza and Egyptian Sinai that was little more than 300 feet wide in several critical areas and came to be known as the "Philadelphi Corridor."
-Palestinian groups exploited this narrow corridor and built smuggling tunnels from the Egyptian half of the town of Rafah in Sinai into the Palestinian half of Rafah, under the Philadephi Corridor, in order to import rockets and other munitions into Gaza.
-Israel fought the tunnels with limited success until 2005, when it withdrew completely from Gaza - including from the Philadelphi Corridor.
+The Jordan Valley's critical importance for Israel's security is evident from the experience with Gaza.
+When Israel implemented the Oslo Agreements in Gaza in 1994, it established a security zone between southern Gaza and Egyptian Sinai that was little more than three hundred feet wide in several critical areas and came to be known as the Philadelphi Corridor.
+Palestinian groups exploited this narrow strip and built smuggling tunnels from the Egyptian half of the town of Rafah in Sinai into the Palestinian half of Rafah, under the Philadelphi Corridor, so as to import rockets and other munitions into Gaza.
+Israel fought the tunnels with limited success until 2005, when it withdrew completely from Gaza-including from the Philadelphi Corridor.

-After Israel relinquished the Philadelphi Corridor, the scale of weapons smuggling vastly increased and Gaza became a launching pad for rockets of increasing range and lethality aimed at Israeli population centers.
+After Israel relinquished the Philadelphi Corridor, the scale of weapons smuggling vastly increased and Gaza became a launchpad for rockets of increasing range and lethality aimed at Israeli population centers.
 Hamas and other terrorist groups expanded their smuggling efforts, importing weapons from Iran, Yemen, and Sudan.
-Hamas operatives could leave Gaza and fly to Tehran, where they received training from the Revolutionary Guards before returning to build up Palestinian forces.
+Hamas operatives could leave Gaza and fly to Tehran, where they received training from the Revolutionary Guard before returning to build up Palestinian forces.
 At the same time, the whole tunnel industry provides a livelihood for thousands of Egyptians who have no interest in seeing the tunnels shut down.